Design PF

 DE

-Industrial Design: The program
+The Industrial Design program

 We want to enable our future industrial designers to work independently and innovatively and guide them to develop their creative potential backed up by sound knowledge.
 The basis for this is laid by the teaching of artistic design, art, cultural and media sciences.